Japan Has No State Religion — A Nation Where Prayer Became Culture

 Countries Without a State Religion

 Japan is not alone.
-Several nations uphold the principle of secular governance — separating religion from state while respecting freedom of faith.
+Several nations uphold secular governance — separating religion from state while respecting freedom of faith.

 * “No state religion” does not mean rejection of faith — it means the government remains neutral toward all religions.

-Japan and France exemplify strict secularism, while Germany and South Korea represent cooperative neutrality.
+Japan and France are often cited as stricter models, while Germany and South Korea are commonly described as more cooperative forms of neutrality.